kazuo/twinwork-notes/README.md

 Uncommenting that line allows you to use `sudo` without ever prompting for a password.
 This is convenient but proceed with caution

 ## Setting up `poudriere`
 We previously used ports to set custom options, but since it's generally bad practice to use both `pkg` and `ports`, the better practice is to build your ports in `poudriere` and set your pkg repo to point to your custom build.
+Another reason I converted over to building my own packages in poudriere is my increased usage of FreeBSD jails.
+It was just a lot easier to point the jails to my own package repo than it was to build ports within the jail.

-We can automate the initial `poudriere` setup by running the following script
+We can automate the initial `poudriere` setup that `twinwork-notes` uses by running the following script

 ```
 sh ./twinwork-notes-master/setup-poudriere.sh